viralemergence/insectDisease/README.md

 ---

-I think assocref are links and citations for nvpassoc, but there are around 3k more rows of data for assocref?!
-But nvpassoc has more host and pathogen species recorded. nvpassoc has more unique host-pathogen association data as well, so perhaps the assocref gives multiple citations for the same interaction.
+We believe `assocref` are links and citations for `nvpassoc`, but there are around 3k more rows of data for assocref.
+However, `nvpassoc` has more unique host-pathogen association data, so the `assocref` data may provide multiple citations for the same interaction.

 ### assocref